-5. Correlated vs causal metrics.
+5. Correlated vs Causal.

-If two metrics change together, they're co related, but if one causes anothe to change, they're causal.
-If you find a causal relationship between something you want (eg revenue) and something you can control (eg showing ads), then you can change the future total signups: Tells us nothing about what those users are doing or whether they're valuable to us.
+If two metrics change together, they are correlated, but if one causes another to change, they're causal.
+If you find a causal relationship between something you want (eg revenue) and something you can control (eg showing ads), then you can change the future.

 Vanity metrics are metrics that make you look good to others but do not help you understand your own performance in a way that informs future strategies.
-These metrics are exciting to point to if you want to appear to be improving, but they often aren't actionable and aren't related to anything you can control or repeat in a meaningful way total active users: a little better but still increase over time.
+These metrics are exciting to point to if you want to appear to be improving, but they often aren't actionable and aren't related to anything you can control or repeat in a meaningful way